Financial-Times/origami-version/readme.md

 The labels this actions uses are:

-- major
+- release:major
-- minor
+- release:minor
-- patch
+- release:patch

 ## Development